echavet/MitsubishiCN105ESPHome/custom_components/mitsubishi_climate_proxy/README.md

 climate:
   - platform: mitsubishi_climate_proxy
     source_entity: climate.chambre_esphome     # The ID of your real ESPHome entity
     name: Chambre Hybrid                       # The name of the new entity to use in your Dashboard
+    horizontal_vane_entity: select.chambre_horizontal_vane  # (Optional) WideVane select entity
 ```

 ## Dashboard Setup